Browse by Medical Category

 Thus, our laboratory, in collaboration with the Transplantation Biology Research Center, is investigating means for inducing tolerance to vascularized limb tissue allografts.

-a) In utero induction of tolerance: Along with the multiple new means for detecting congenital defects in utero, new therapeutic approaches could be developed to begin treatment during gestation.
+Along with the multiple new means for detecting congenital defects in utero, new therapeutic approaches could be developed to begin treatment during gestation.
 Fetuses identified with inborn errors of metabolism or defective organs could be inoculated in utero to induce tolerance to allogeneic transplants could be performed after birth.

 During the fetal stage of immune development, it is theorized that the fetus cannot determine self from non-self.
 Therefore, inoculating the fetus with alloantigen could induce a state of tolerance.
 Our laboratory has explored this by injecting adult bone marrow from genetically defined miniature swine into the portal vein of fetuses in pregnant sows at mid-gestation (50-55 days.)